Saina (film): Critical reception

 Saina received mixed to positive reviews from critics with praises towards Chopra's performance.

 Yogesh Mishra of 'Bollywood Town' says "Movie beautifully talks about the success saga of a middle-class girl from Haryana".
 Shubhra Gupta of The Indian Express gave 3 out of 5 stars and noted that Parineeti "serves, drops and smashes as [the] badminton champ", writing "[Chopra] gives us a good, solid Saina Nehwal.
 When she raises her racket after a hard-fought win, you cheer."

 Film critic Anna M. M. Vetticad applauded Chopra for rising to the challenge of playing the sports icon, writing "The actor plays down her naturally vivacious personality and sparkling eyes for the not-so-showy character she plays here.
 Most impressively, she gets the body language of a sportsperson right and actually looks the part on court."
 She gave the film 2.75 star out of 5 and pointed out that the film erases Gopichand and skirts inconvenient truths.

-Renuka Vyavahare of Times Of India gave the film 3.5 stars out of 5 and wrote, "Saina is a simple ode to eternal optimism".
+Renuka Vyavahare of The Times of India gave the film 3.5 stars out of 5 and wrote, "Saina is a simple ode to eternal optimism".
 For Chopra's performance she said, "Parineeti push herself in this physically demanding role".